GIGA-AnimalGenomics-BLV/Public/PIC/R/README.md

 Cross-contaminations observed in next-generation clonality sequencing datasets mainly results from carry-over during the sequencing process itself.
 Recurrent IS due to contamination need to be filtered out.
 We define three categories of IS:

 1. **UNIQUE:** IS found in only one individual
-2. **ENTROPY**: IS found in different individuals and not NON-SPECIFIC.
+2. **ENTROPY**: IS found in different individuals.
+The IS distribution is skewed for one individual.
 The actual 'owner'/sample of these IS can be retrieved.
 	* *ENTROPY_RECURRENCE:* The IS is mainly detected in one individual.
 	* *ENTROPY_ABUNDANCE:* The IS is abundantly detected in one individual.
 3. **UNCERTAIN:** IS found in several individuals but the information is not sufficient to assign the IS to its 'owner' with confidence.

-UNCERTAIN and NON-SPECIFIC IS are excluded from further analysis.
+UNCERTAIN IS are excluded from further analysis.
 To detect such IS we use the following function:

 ```
-tagContamination(IS = NULL, nonSpecific = 6, filt.recurrence = 0.85, filt.abundance = 0.85, minReadMax = 5, mapgap = 0, report = FALSE)
+tagContamination(IS = NULL, filt.recurrence = 0.85, filt.abundance = 0.85, minReadMax = 5, mapgap = 0, report = FALSE)
 ```

 ### VARIABLES